Introduction

 document to the new document and determined that they don't match.

-It also told you where you can inspect the difference, the <project>/test/example
+It also told you where you can inspect the difference, the <project>/tests/my-test

 contains a diff